University Catalog 2024-2025

 Agricultural Science (BS)

-In the agricultural industry, a growing need exists for professionals with extensive knowledge and experience in the agricultural sciences.
-Students pursuing a Bachelor of Science (B.S.) in Agricultural Science study the dynamic aspects of the food and fiber industry and specialize in two agricultural areas.
+A growing need exists for professionals with extensive knowledge and experience in the agricultural sciences.
+Students pursuing a Bachelor of Science (B.S.) in Agricultural Science study the dynamic aspects of the food and fiber industry and pursue two agricultural specializations.

 Students who major in Agricultural Science will:

-• have opportunities to develop skills necessary to work independently and as part of a team, communicate effectively, solve problems, and understand basic business concepts
+• develop skills for working independently and as part of a team, communicate effectively, solve problems, and understand basic business concepts.

-• select two of the following specialty areas to study: Animal Science, Agricultural Business Management, Agricultural Environmental Technology, Agroecology, Crop Science, Food Science, Horticultural Science, Poultry Science, Soil Science, and Feed Mill Management.
+• pursue two of the following specializations: Animal Science, Agricultural Business Management, Agricultural Environmental Technology, Agroecology, Crop Science, Food Science, Horticultural Science, Poultry Science, Soil Science, and Feed Mill Management.

-• graduate and succeed as teachers, extension agents, or leaders in the agricultural industry
+• succeed as communicators, extension agents, and leaders in the agricultural industry.

-For more information about this program, including contact information, visit our website.
+For more information about this program, visit our website.

 Contact